The RIDE story on video

 UWSOD Regional Initiatives in Dental Education

-The RIDE program was developed by the University of Washington School of Dentistry (UWSOD) to address oral health workforce needs in rural and underserved communities.
-RIDE is a partnership with Eastern Washington University (EWU), Washington State University (WSU) and the UW School of Medicine WWAMI (Washington, Wyoming, Alaska, Montana and Idaho) program to create educational efficiencies as well as innovations.
+An innovative and interprofessional program, RIDE is operated in conjunction with Eastern Washington University (EWU) and the UW School of Medicine WWAMI (Washington, Wyoming, Alaska, Montana and Idaho) program in Spokane.
 Dental associations, community health centers, Area Health Education Centers (AHECs), and other stakeholders also play an invaluable role in supporting RIDE activities.

 The RIDE Educational Model

 The RIDE curriculum includes a significant amount of training in rural and underserved areas to expand students’ familiarity and comfort in providing dental care for rural and underserved populations.
 This hands-on educational opportunity increases the likelihood that students will practice in these communities after graduation.

 |ECI (Seattle)||RIDE students come to Seattle for a week long Orientation followed by a 4-week Early Clinical Emersion (ECI) course.
 ECI is a great opportunity to explore the Seattle campus, connect with upper-level RIDE students, meet students from other RIDE cohorts, and learn the basics of clinical dentistry.|

 |1st year (Spokane)||After ECI, RIDE students spend their first year of dental school at the EWU Spokane campus where UWSOD delivers high quality dental education.
 Using cutting-edge distance-learning technologies RIDE students are connected to the UWSOD campus and remotely attend many courses with their Seattle classmates.
 In addition, small group learning facilitated by EWU faculty enable an excellent student to faculty ratio while in Spokane.|